It’s almost time for Easter, and no icon represents the holiday quite like the cute and cuddly rabbit.

 4. Scare Them

 Ferrets are skilled rabbit-chasers.
-If your request to borrow a weasel draws strange looks, see how they react when you beg for ferret poop instead.
+If your request to borrow a weasel draws strange looks, wait until you see how they react when you beg for ferret poop instead.

 Hopefully a pet shop or ferret-owning friend will stop laughing for long enough to help you out, and you can scatter the droppings around your plants.